dekorateio/dekorate/examples/pojo-to-crd-zookeeper-example/readme.md

 - Use of scalable resources
 - Use mutliple versions
+- Using kubernetes-client annotations to specify things like, kind, group & version.
 - Using `javax.validation.constraints.NotNul` to mark required fields.
 - Specifying status subresource via annotations.
 - Specifying scale attributes via annotations.